2019 Faculty Led Short-Term Programs

 Students will spend three weeks in residency in Edinburgh

 "Chasing the Plague" will explore the scientific history and literature of plagues in Scotland, with a special focus on Edinburgh.
 As a city ravaged twice by the plague, Edinburgh represents the ideal location to explore how infectious disease has shaped and continues to shape culture, architecture, history, and identity.
 Students will spend three weeks in residency in Edinburgh discovering the city, gaining a first-hand understanding of its literary and scientific history, and occasionally traveling to nearby sites.
-Through a mixture of in-classroom lectures and reading discussions, site-specific activities aroudn the city, and trips to related areas like Leith or Inchkeith Island, students will gain a greater understanding of the impact infectious disease can have on a population.
-In addition to engaging literarily with the plague, students will also be introduced to relevent topics in ummunology and explore current research on the prevention and treatment of infectious diseases.
+Through a mixture of in-classroom lectures and reading discussions, site-specific activities around the city, and trips to related areas like Leith or Inchkeith Island, students will gain a greater understanding of the impact infectious disease can have on a population.
+In addition to engaging literarily with the plague, students will also be introduced to relevent topics in immunology and explore current research on the prevention and treatment of infectious diseases.

 - Gain a better understanding and appreciation for the roles of infectious disease in shaping culture, history, literature, and scientific endeavours.